clee-jaist/MCIGP/README.md

 ## Running on a Robot

-1. Real robot grasping is done by `MCIGP grasping`
+1. Real robot grasping is done by `MCIGP grasping`.
 2. Note: Please use your own hand-eye calibration results when deploying.

 <p align="center">